 The development of the welfare state is reflected in various ways in the statistics, for example in public expenditure as a percentage of the gross domestic product (GDP).
 Around 1960, public expenditure accounted for approximately 30 per cent of the GDP.
 This proportion gradually increased to over 50 per cent in the early 1990s, before falling again, partly due to the high oil revenues and high GDP.
-In recent years, the proportion has hovered at almost 50 per cent once again.
+In recent years, the proportion has hovered at almost 50 per cent once again, but a reduced GDP and extensive government spending to support the economy during the pandemic pushed this up to 57 per cent in 2020.